The RICS retrofit standard.

 This is an example of a previous standard where the retrofit walkway to the above apartment has led to defects..

-So as a consequence, we have leaking services,the wrong insulation materials chosen,and overall a poor design.
+So as a consequence, we have leaking services,the wrong insulation materials chosen,and overall a poor design leading to unintended consequences.

 Why do we need to retrofit buildings?